 - The Living Hope Community uses an internal water treatment system.
 All toilet paper must be put in wastebaskets, not in the toilet.
 If you accidentally throw toilet paper in the toilet, there is a scooper in the cleaning closet with which you can remove it and throw it away before flushing.

 - Do not sit on any of the tables.
-We want to be a good example to the children, so please be aware of your actions and the message they are sending.
+We want to be a good example for the children, so please be aware of your actions and the message they are sending.
 If you break anything, you will be required to replace it or cover the replacement cost.

-- Curfew is 8pm, at which time the entire group must be inside their respective dorms, unless there is a special activity you are doing that has been authorized to go beyond that time.
+- Curfew is 8pm, at which time the entire group must be inside their respective dorms unless there is a special activity you are doing that has been authorized to go beyond that time.